Do you have an affinity for numbers? How would you like to be your own boss with a remote bookkeeping business?

 Realistically, how much can someone earn running a remote bookkeeping business?

-Depending on the service, we charge roughly $60-80/hour, but of course, we don’t word it that way to the client.
+Depending on the service, we charge roughly $60-$80 per hour, but of course, we don’t word it that way to the client.
 We offer extreme value at a price they are willing to pay, making it a win-win for everyone.

 Obviously, you are only one person, so you can only take on so many clients by yourself.
 It’s also important to note that those clients’ books have different levels of complexity that can take more time.
 I have bookkeeping friends who are maxed out at five clients and make a good living.
 I also have a friend who had 24 clients but was getting overwhelmed with the workload.

 So I guess the answer is … it depends.
-But I will say that by yourself you could easily pull in $2-4k/month of revenue with 10 clients.
+But I will say that by yourself, you could easily pull in $2,000-$4,000 a month with ten clients.

 What advice would you give to a new bookkeeper?